Understanding MLP-Mixer as a Wide and Sparse MLP: Properties as a sparse MLP

-It is easy to generalize the above expression for the S-Mixer to a standard MLP-Mixer, where each mixing operation is composed of shallow neural networks (\ref{eq6:0428}).
-The MLP-Mixer (\ref{eq:mixer}) is expressed as follows: $Y=\text{Channel-MLP}(\text{Token-MLP}(X))) $
+It is easy to generalize the above expression for the S-Mixer to the MLP-Mixer, where each mixing operation is composed of shallow neural networks (\ref{eq6:0428}) (see \cref{sec:proof_expression}).
+This equivalence with a wide MLP with sparse weights is simple and easy to follow but has been missing in the literature.